 What happens if you hit someone and they don’t have insurance in California?
-You may still end up paying the other driver for their losses in this situation.
-However, California has specific rules in place that limit the other driver’s compensation in this case.
+You may still pay the other driver for their losses in this situation.
+However, in this case, California has specific rules that limit the other driver’s compensation.

 Compensation Owed to a Driver Without Insurance